 A cast headed by Michael Caine and a barrel of laughs…

 The last surviving Finsbury will get the tontine invested loot as two brothers remain alive and a battle for their legacy commences.

 The Wrong Box (1966) ORIGINAL TRAILER [HD 1080p], HD Retro Trailers and photos © Columbia Pictures

 Once the telly (gently) positioned by the teacher, this was followed by a mad rush to sit in front of the class.
 Therefore this obscured the telly screen for the wee ones in the class (ie yours truly).
-The whole class of kids cranning their necks to watch the telly on this to us superhigh trolley – and how it never fell off I don’t know – with a video of the play, book or history period you were learning about.
+The whole class of kids craning their necks to watch the telly on this to us superhigh trolley – and how it never fell off I don’t know – with a video of the play, book or history lesson you were learning about.

-The work of notable authors from my school days as immortalised in film included E. M. Forster, Jane Austen and more.
-Sadly, these found only after I’d studied these books.
+The work of notable authors from my school days as immortalised in the film included E. M. Forster, Jane Austen and more.
+Sadly, these were filmed only after I’d studied these books.
 These filmed adaptations were filmed with sumptuous English settings and with now recognisable big names in period costumes.
-And so these novels came to life and were appreciated by the square eyed (someone who watches too much TV) generation.
+And so these novels came to life and were appreciated by the square-eyed (someone who watches too much TV) generation.

 Robert Louis Stevenson, a notable Scottish novelist’s work was seen or loosely adapted and watched by many of us Scottish kids on a Bank Holiday or at Christmas.
 With stars as random as Treasure Island (1996) – a film starring the Muppets and Brian Blessed – The TV Movie, The Black Arrow (1985) with Donald Pleasence and Oliver Reed.